IMMM-SFA/tell/doc/source/user_guide.rst

 This figure shows the number of BAs that **tell** identifies as operating within each county in 2019.
 The bottom panel shows an example of four different BAs reported operating in Brevard County, FL.
 While the majority of counties only have one BA identified, some counties have as many as five.
 Note that a handful of counties had zero BAs identified as operating within them in 2019.
 Because we think these
-BA-to-county mappings may be useful to many others the output files from the mapping process are included below.
+BA-to-county mappings may be useful to many others the output files from the mapping process are included as .csv files below.
 They can be reproduced within the **tell** package by running the ``tell.map_ba_service_territory`` function.

 .. list-table::
     :header-rows: 1